adikele/Playing-with-Linked-Lists-in-C/README.md

+This repository has two source code files.
+The files are two versions of a program with the same objective and are independent of each other.
+Version 2's output demonstrates the program's objective in a clearer manner than Version 1; so please use Version 2.
+If you have any comments about the program, I am happy to have your feedback!
+Aditya

 version 2:
 dt: 15.6.18

 PROGRAM OBJECTIVE:
 Inserting characters in a linked list in two different ways to achieve reversal of a list of characters.